isomerpages/scamshield/index.md

       url: /android-guide/
       alt: Block scam calls
       image: /images/BlockScamCalls.png
-notification: "For ScamShield iOS users facing issues with the Call Blocking
+notification: For Android users on version 9 and below, you may experience issues on the ScamShield Android app.
+We are working on a fix for this now.
-  extension: Please make sure to update your ScamShield App to the latest version on the Apple App Store and enable the extension so that the App can properly block scam calls for you."
+  Thank you for your patience and we apologise for the inconvenience caused
 ---